Where is Mark Bowen now?

 He made a return to coaching just two months after leaving Stoke when he followed Mark Hughes to struggling Southampton as his assistant for the sixth time at club level.

-Despite securing Premier League status in 2018, the following season proved to be a struggle again for Southampton and they won just one game and drew six before the board relinquished Hughes and Bowen of their duties in December 2018.
+Despite securing Premier League status in 2018, the following season proved to be a struggle again for The Saints winning just one game and drawing six before the board relinquished Hughes and Bowen of their duties in December 2018.

 Back to Norwich City